 - ensuring our buildings are secure

 - regularly updating and auditing our storage and data security systems.

 When no longer required, we destroy or archive personal information in a secure manner.

-In addition, our staff are bound by secrecy provisions which regulate information we collect for social security, family assistance, health, and child support law.
+In addition, our staff are bound by secrecy provisions that regulate information we collect for social security, family assistance, health, child support and redress law.
 These secrecy provisions restrict the access, use and communication of protected information, including within the department.

 How we share information outside Australia

 We may disclose your personal information overseas, such as to a foreign government or agency, where: